SymfonyCasts/vue/sfcasts/ep1/reading-server-vars.md

 a variable set in `colors.scss`.

 Ok!
 Let's use this `selected` class up in the template.
-Start with the "all categories" item: this should have the `selected` class *if* the `currentCategoryId` is `null`.
+Start with the "all products" item: this should have the `selected` class *if* the `currentCategoryId` is `null`.
 And it should *always* have the `nav-link` class.

 To do that, change this to `:class` and set it to an *object*.
 Inside, add a key